Big day out on Batam

 Freeball rules were new to me.
 If your opponent sinks the white ball, you get to place it (strategically) wherever you want.
 That kind of behaviour in an Australian pub would lead to an instant brawl.

 Meanwhile another of the scantily dressed ladies in high heels was chatting the other captain up, offering to buy him a beer and trying to race him off.
-It didn’t phase her when the other captain told her was out with his wife of 29 years.
+It didn’t phase her when the other captain told her he was out on the town with his wife of 29 years.

 Olfactory tourist attractions